RichardDooling/ArtBizLaw/README.md

 * one Word file (.docx)
 * one PDF file (.pdf)

 All files contain the same content, just in different formats.
 For example, the Introduction folder contains three files:

 * Introduction.md
 * Introduction.docx
 * Introduction.pdf

 If you click on the Markdown file (Introduction.md) you can view it as you would a webpage.

 If you click on the Introduction.docx or Introduction. pdf, you can't view the files, but you can download them if you click on the button that says "Raw."
-(Clicking on "View Raw" gives an error.)
+(Clicking on "View Raw" might give an error.)

 ![Click On The Raw Button](Download_Single_File.png "Click Raw")